joe-at-startupmedia/pmon3/README.md

 ### CGO_ENABLED=0

 By default, no underlying libraries require CGO.
-This allows for portability between different machines using different versions of GLIBC and also provide easy installation using the [Release Installer](https://github.com/joe-at-startupmedia/pmon3#using-release-installer) .
-Benchmarking results have confirmed less memory and CPU utilization compared to using the libraries which do require `CGO_ENABLED=1` provided as follows:
+This allows for portability between machines using different versions of GLIBC and also provides easy installation using the [Release Installer](https://github.com/joe-at-startupmedia/pmon3#using-release-installer) .
+Benchmarking results have confirmed less memory and CPU utilization compared to using the libraries which do require `CGO_ENABLED=1` provided below:

 ### Posix MQ